zhoutk/zorm/README.md

     p.addSubitem("size", "sort desc");
     (new DbBase(...))->select("users", p);

-    生成sql：   SELECT * FROM users  ORDER BY age desc LIMIT 0,10
+    generate sql：   SELECT * FROM users  ORDER BY age desc LIMIT 0,10
     ```
-- fuzzy, 模糊查询切换参数，不提供时为精确匹配
-    提供字段查询的精确匹配与模糊匹配的切换。
+- fuzzy &emsp;&emsp;//Fuzzy query switch, if not provided, it is exact matching.
+Provides it or not will switch between exact matching and fuzzy matching.
     ```
     Json p;
     p.addSubitem("username", "john");